 As a result, football fans tend to leave phones and wallets at home when they go to a match, leaving them with no cashless way to pay for a mid-match pint.
 For Corona, this translates into a dramatic loss in sales at a huge consumption occasion.

-To solve this problem, Corona provided people with the opportunity to have waterproof NFC chips attached to the inside of football shirts.
-(NFC chips allow wireless communication between two electronic devices close to each other and facilitate contactless payments.)
+To solve this problem, Corona provided people with the opportunity to have waterproof RFID chips attached to the inside of football shirts.
 The chips were positioned behind team badges and acted as a digital wallet on match day – with vendors tapping their PoS terminal to the shirt to take payment for Corona beer.

 Jersey Pay, created by VMLY&R Commerce Mexico, Mexico City, was piloted at a Mexican League match between Club America vs Juarez in April 2022, and then extended to other matches in the season.